Types of Cancer Diets

 Nutritious foods including avocado, berries, vegetables and eggs

-One theory behind why the cancer keto diet is a good choice: Cancer cells only use glucose for fuel.
+One theory behind why the cancer keto diet is a good choice is that cancer cells only use glucose for fuel.

 Some data shows a ketogenic diet lessens treatment side effects for certain cancers, such as brain tumors.
 No studies have shown a ketogenic diet can cure mesothelioma or any other cancer.

 A 2019 review paper published in the European Journal of Clinical Nutrition did not identify a connection between dietary sugar and cancer risk.
-Moderate amounts of dietary sugar are not linked to worse outcomes in cancer patients.
+Moderate amounts of dietary sugar do not cause worse outcomes in cancer patients.

 Downsides of the Keto Diet